rubin55/silver/README.md

 Silver currently knows about Oracle.
 The intention is to write other dataSource handlers that can do the same for PostgreSQL, MySQL and DB2.

+## Getting silver

+You can download a pre-built release [from the release page here](https://github.com/rubin55/silver/releases).

 ## Quick command-line overview
 See here the help output of silver when run without any arguments: